-HIS:269 The 1960's and the Vietnam War
+HIS:269 The 1960's and the Vietnam War 3.0 cr.

 This course provides students with perspectives of the turbulent cultural, political, and social changes of the 1960s and early 1970s during the administrations of Kennedy, Johnson and Nixon, the causes and consequences of the Vietnam conflict, and the Watergate affair.
 (59.4 Lec.
 Hrs.)

-Prerequisite: ENG:013 or minimum English placement score based on college assessment, and HIS:152; or consent of instructor.
+Prerequisite: ENG:013 or minimum English placement score based on college assessment, and